Hwange National Park, Zimbabwe

 Early morning and afternoon game drives are offered in one of the camp's converted land rovers.
 Evening game drives focus on the nocturnal species with game viewing aided by the use of a spotlight.
 Professional guides can take guests out from camp on foot to experience walking safaris throughout this big game environment.
 There is also a log hide in front of camp overlooking the watering hole which offers fantastic opportunities to view and photograph animals as they come down to drink.

 Weve just returned from Wilderness Safaris Davisons Camp in Hwange.
-We were travelling with our two sons aged 14 and 12.
+We were traveling with our two sons aged 14 and 12.
 Davisons was in a wonderful setting overlooking a waterhole where up to 500 elephants came down to drink as we had afternoon tea.
 A small family of elephants then slowly walked up to the bird bath 70 feet in front of us and gently and quietly drank from it....What an experience.
 The Zimbabwe managers, guides and staff were incredibly friendly and looked after us so beautifully.
 Go now before the crowds return to Zimbabwe.

 Game Drives in Hwange National Park